querycert/qcert/README.md

 ### Java (Recommended)

-SQL and ODM rules support, as well as part of the Q*cert runtime are written in Java and require a Java compiler (Java 7 or later).
+SQL and ODM rules support, as well as part of the Q*cert runtime are written in Java and require a Java compiler (Java 8 required).

 Build for the Java part of the code requires a recent version of ant.